the-events-calendar/the-events-calendar/readme.txt

 = [4.6.14.1] 2018-04-18 =

-* Fix - Prevent error `T_CONSTANT_ENCAPSED_STRING`, when the site has the events calendar on the front page.
+* Fix - Fixed fatal error that would sometimes arise when The Events Calendar was set to display on the front page

 = [4.6.14] 2018-04-18 =